How much does an international move cost?

 Storage Solutions

-If you’ll be moving into your new home later than when garage, basement and attic storage are available, you may require temporary storage.
-Short duration storage is typically less expensive, but long-duration storage may have an astronomical price tag.
-From there, our climate controlled and secured storage is always available for your convenience to give you that added peace of mind knowing your possessions are protected.
+If you move into your new home later than when garage, basement, and attic storage are available, you may require temporary storage.
+Short-duration storage is typically less expensive, but long-duration storage may have an astronomical price tag.

 Furniture Costs

 Furniture is one of the heaviest things you’ll ever have to move.
-Sofas, beds and dining tables are large items that occupy a lot of container real estate.
+Sofas, beds, and dining tables are large items that occupy a lot of container real estate.
 An armchair can cost more than $450 to ship to the U.S., for example, and shipping a bedroom set to Europe can range from $1,500 to $3,000.
 In certain situations, selling the furniture and purchasing new when you arrive might be less expensive.

 Typical Costs of International Moves

-If you’re thinking of migrating, it’s difficult not to wonder: How much money is enough money for moving abroad?
+If you’re thinking of migrating, it’s difficult not to wonder: How much money is enough for moving abroad?
 Costs depend, of course, but it is important to plan a budget and consider potential extras.

 Knowing the most typical fees will help you budget for your move and make the right decisions when moving house.
 Here’s a cost breakdown for a few common cases: